mailosaur/mailosaur-ruby/README.md

 Optional: Timeout

-- Default timeout is set to 20, if you want to increase of decrease this, set the time in seconds to the `MAILOSAUR_TIMEOUT` variable.
+- Default timeout is set to 20, if you want to increase or decrease this, set the time in seconds to the `MAILOSAUR_TIMEOUT` variable.

 ``` export MAILOSAUR_TIMEOUT=60 ```